 When you attend meetings, you give the impression that you want to be present and engage with the company.
 Attending a work meeting should not be intimidating; let it be a way for you to speak up about something that catches your attention, or spend the time listening and absorbing information from your workmates.

 Today, thank-you notes might seem quaint or outdated, but this personalized gesture will remain with people you have worked with long after you’ve ended your virtual internship.
-Be sure you thank all the people who had been part of your experience and express your gratitude through a handwritten note.
+Be sure you thank all the people who had been part of your experience and express your gratitude.

 Your time as an intern won’t be successful without your colleagues’ advice, assistance, wisdom, and generosity, so make sure you acknowledge their efforts!
-When you send your thank-you note, make sure you include your contact information.
-Doing this will make it easy to stay in touch even if you’re already working for another company.
+Make sure to include your contact information or even invite them to connect with you on LinkedIn.
+Doing this will make it easy to stay in touch even if you’re working for another company.

 The connections you make during your internships could be among the most crucial ones of your career.
 Networking can be intimidating, especially if you’re trying to connect with coworkers who are not your age or working with people you admire.
 However, remember that your mutual interest in the job or industry brought you together; chances are, they think the way you do about many things!

 Talking with coworkers during work meetings is alright, but it could be constraining, especially when completing a virtual internship.
 Once the meeting ends, consider chatting with a colleague and talking to them about things not related to work.
-You could ask them about the shows they are watching during quarantine, the food they’re cooking, or music recommendations.
+You could ask them about the shows they are watching, the food they’re cooking, or music recommendations.

 Small talk might feel awkward for you, especially if you have to do it online.
 However, when you ask these seemingly silly questions, you show colleagues that you want to see them as people, not just workmates.
 This is something that will stay with them for a long time.